aimhigherweb/iec_website/content/what-we-do/myopia.md

 ##### References

-1. Willhem, J. L., et al. "Association of Axial Length With Risk of Uncorrectable Visual Impairment for Europeans With Myopia."
-JAMA Ophthalmol.
-(2016); 134(12):1355-1363.
+1. Willhem, J. L., et al. (2016).
+"Association of Axial Length With Risk of Uncorrectable Visual Impairment for Europeans With Myopia."
+JAMA Ophthalmol 134(12):1355-1363.

 2. Flitcroft, D. I. (2012).
 "The complex interactions of retinal, optical and environmental factors in myopia aetiology."
 Progress in Retinal and Eye Research 31(6): 622-660.